-- (a) AEMO must establish, maintain and make available to the public a database (the NTNDP database) that includes NTNDP inputs used by it in preparing the most recent NTNDP. - (b) The NTNDP inputs for an NTNDP include: - (1) assumptions made about the cost of fuel used for the generation of electricity (including gas and coal); and - (2) the conversion factors used to relate the consumption of a given quantity of fuel to the production of electricity using that quantity of fuel; and - (3) assumptions about the capital costs associated with the generation of electricity; and - (4) prevailing location of generation capacity; and - (5) assumptions about the price of carbon; and - (6) electricity demand forecasts. - (c) AEMO may establish a part of the database for the inclusion of confidential information.
+- (a) AEMO must establish, maintain and make available to the public a database (the NTNDP database) that includes NTNDP inputs used by it in preparing the most recent NTNDP. - (b) The NTNDP inputs for an NTNDP include: - (1) assumptions made about the cost of fuel used for the generation of electricity (including gas and coal); and - (2) the conversion factors used to relate the consumption of a given quantity of fuel to the production of electricity using that quantity of fuel; and - (3) assumptions about the capital costs associated with the generation of electricity; and - (4) prevailing location of generation capacity; and - (5) assumptions about the price of carbon; and - (6) electricity demand forecasts. - (b1) Subject to paragraph (b2), AEMO must include the following in the NTNDP database: